zamith/zamith.github.com/source/_posts/2013-04-10-understanding-the-heart-to-become-a-better-doctor.markdown

 not only a test suite, but also a pretty good documentation and feature specification.

+When writing scenarios I tend to prefer to write them declarative as opposed to imperative, as I feel that otherwise it would pretty much defeat the whole purpose of writing them.
+Here's a [pretty good take on the differences](http://benmabey.com/2008/05/19/imperative-vs-declarative-scenarios-in-user-stories.html)

 If you ever tried TDD you probably have faced the "what do I test first" situation, BDD sets to solve that as you always start with the scenario and let it drive you.
 In the example above you would first write a failing test that